BuckWoody/PresentationsAndBlogs/shut_the_front_door/README.md

 Welcome to this workshop on "Shut the front door", which covers how to bolster personal computer security for the layman and expert alike.
 In this workshop, you'll learn the most common threats to personal computer security and the tools and processes that can be used to mitigate these threats.

-<TODO> Identify the primary causes of security breaches (loss of credentials (e-skimming, companies being hacked), vulnerable systems (IoT hacking, weak configurations, default passwords or no password, unpatched systems.), and user error (weak passwords, falling prey to phishing, downloading bad software, sharing links))
+<TODO> Identify the primary causes of security breaches (loss of credentials (e-skimming, companies being hacked), vulnerable systems (IoT hacking, weak configurations, default passwords or no password, unpatched systems.), and user error (weak passwords, falling prey to phishing (clicking links and opening files), downloading bad software, sharing links))
-<TODO> Tools of the trade to identify the primary laxes (MS defender, )
+<TODO> Tools of the trade to identify the primary laxes (MS Security Center, MS Map Tool, A brief overview of other softwares (malewarebytes, AV total, Mcafee, Norton.)
-<TODO> Processes that you can follow to help secure systems at work and home
+<TODO> Processes that you can follow to help secure systems at work and home (Strong passwords, replacing Defaults, Computer hygiene and habits to avoid phishing and malware downloading.)

 The focus of this workshop is to understand what every person should know and do to keep themselves and their loved ones safe in the cyber environment.

 You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

-This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
+This [github README.MD file](https://github.com/BuckWoody/presentations/blob/master/shut_the_front_door/README.md) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 You can view all of the [courses and other workshops Buck and his team has created at this link - open in a new tab to find out more.](https://microsoft.github.io/sqlworkshops/).